 Public Transportation (Prague)

-The best way how to learn the city of Prague and make the most out of your stay is to hire a local professional guide.
-Should you venture to explore the city by yourself you might find this basic info about the Prague public transportation useful (http://www.dpp.cz/en/).
+The best way to learn about the city of Prague and make the most out of your stay is to hire a local professional guide.
+Should you venture to explore the city yourself, you might find this essential info about Prague’s public transportation useful (https://www.dpp.cz/en/).

 Tickets & Passes